 Section 1 - Scope This MoU is an arrangement in the sense of Article 6 paragraph 2 of the London Protocol, as amended by Resolution LP.
 3(4).
 Any definitions used should be understood as they are understood in the context of the London Protocol and applicable EU/EEA legislation.
 This MoU applies to cross-border transportation of CO2 between the territories of the Participants with the purpose of permanent geological storage.
-Section 2 - Allocation of permits The Participants confirm that necessary permitting procedures for the activities will be in place and the permits can be granted by the competent authorities of the Participants to safeguard the provisions of the London Protocol Annex 2, and other applicable international law.
+Section 2 - Allocation of permits The Participants confirm that necessary permitting procedures for the activities are in place, and that the permits can be granted by the competent authorities of the Participants if the relevant requirements for obtaining such permits are met, to safeguard the provisions of the London Protocol Annex 2, and other applicable international law.
 The Participants recognise that all necessary permit responsibilities will be allocated to the relevant authorities of each Participant's country in accordance with the London Protocol.
-A current list of relevant permitting authorities is: For Belgium:
+A current list of relevant permitting authorities is: For Sweden: